 The ability to know, to have access to knowledge, is now measured not by IQ tests but by the network speed of your smart phone.
 Simply having knowledge is no longer the primary advantage.
-This means that Knowledge is not power.
+The primary advantage comes from asking the right question.
+This means that Knowledge is no longer the ultimate power.
 Questioning is power.
 Remember, Einstein said “Imagination is more important than knowledge.”
 Questioning Skills create the answers we call “knowledge.”
-What we know is intricately related to what we ask.
+What we know is intricately related to what we ask, and what we can ask.
 So study the questions first.

 Questions come from two forces: curiosity and conviction.
 For example, a question during an investigation of a suspect will either be “Where were you last night?” or “Isn’t it true that you were out last night?”
 Even the social forums we find ourselves within are based on whether our questions are coming from curiosity or from conviction.
 For example, the forum is called dialogue when the participants are asking questions from curiosity.
 But the forum is called groupthink when the participants are asking collaborative questions from conviction, and called debate when the participants are asking competitive questions from conviction.

 Questions come from three operations: conception, choice, and certainty.
 If I asked you to list all the things that you can do to a database record, you might say that you could add a name, add an address, update a phone number, etc. But there are really only a few basic operations that you can perform on a database record: create, update, read, and delete.
 Similarly, if I asked you to list all of the types of questions, you might provide a list like: who, what, where, when, why, how, which, etc. But these questions are not the innate question operations.
 The three most basic question operations are conception, choice, and certainty.